es-Mohamed/E-commerce-Platform/README.md

 Description
 -----------
-`Faster-Parts` is a local e-commerce platform based on Django (located in `Faster-Parts-Project`).
+`Faster-Parts` is a local e-commerce platform based on Django (located in `Faster-Parts`).
 The project includes apps for item management, shopping cart, user dashboard, and user-to-user conversations.

 Features and What the Project Provides
 -------------------------------------